lapozzo/aws-sam-example/README.md

 # Introduction

-Simple AWS Serverless Application Model example with Layer
+Simple AWS Serverless Application Model example with Layer and a SQS destination

 ## Requirements
 * aws-cli/2.0.56